Anti-amyloid antibodies

-Anti-amyloid antibodies (AAA), are a class of monoclonal antibodies developed to treat Alzheimer's disease.
-The first drug in the class to be developed, in the early 2000s, is bapineuzumab, but it did not show effectiveness in later-stage trials.
-The first drug to be approved by the US Food and Drug Administration (FDA) is aducanumab—in 2021.
+Anti-amyloid antibodies (AAA) are a class of monoclonal antibodies developed to treat Alzheimer's disease.
+Anti-amyloid antibodies are shown to have no effect in the treatment of Alzheimer's disease.

 Approved drugs

-As of 2022, none of these drugs has been approved by the European Medicines Agency.
+As of 2025, lecanemab and donanemab are the only drugs to have been approved by the European Medicines Agency, with controlled access.

 Efficacy

 A 2023 review found that "Anti-Aβ drugs have relatively low efficacy in preventing cognitive decline, and they reduce pathological productions with acceptable safety."
 A 2022 review finds "a statistically significant but slight clinical effect of these drugs emerges in patients with early AD after 18 months" and states, "The risk/benefit ratio of this class of drugs in early AD remains so far questionable after 18 months."

 From a 2023 statement by the European Association of Neurology and the European Psychiatric Association, "Anti-Aβ antibodies represent a significant advance in the treatment of AD, but their effectiveness is moderate and much work remains to be done to improve their efficacy, safety and accessibility."

 In a 2023 commentary, the authors express concern that the results of the trials, which are based on scoring by patients and their caregivers, of these drugs could be confounded by unblinding produced by adverse effects.
 They also support running studies designed to distinguish between disease-modifying and symptomatic effects.

 A 2024 study suggests that the cognitive benefits of monoclonal antibody treatments for Alzheimer's disease may result from increases in Aβ42 levels, rather than solely from the removal of amyloid plaques.
 This challenges traditional amyloid-focused hypotheses, highlighting the need for further research into the role of Aβ42 and the risk/benefit balance of these treatments.

+A 2026 meta-analysis suggests that anti-amyloid antibodies have no effect in the treatment of Alzheimer's disease.

+A 2026 Cochrane review found no effect or at best small effect.
+An international group of clinicians and researchers has criticized this review on the basis of methodological and analytical limitations, the inclusion of antibodies with differing efficacies, and other reasons.